sg-crest A Singapore Government Agency Website

 In most cases, the victim should file the application.

-If the victim is below 21 years old, a representative who is at least 21 years old (usually their parent or legal guardian) must apply on their behalf.
+If the victim is below 21 years old, a representative (referred to as a "litigation representative") who is at least 21 years old (usually their parent or legal guardian) must apply on the victims' behalf.

 In such cases, the application must: